SamanthaCorner/100daysPython-DAY-10/README.md

 * The List month_days contains the number of days in a month from January to December for a non-leap year.
 A leap year has 29 days in February.

+# Calculator

+* A very basic calculator which asks for a number, then an operand followed by requesting the second number.

+* Output is to the console and option for user to do more calculations or ending the program.